 Excluding the volatile costs of food and energy, the index for all items less food and energy rose by 0.1 percent in June.
 The indexes for medical care, used cars and trucks, new vehicles, and recreation all increased in June.

 The all items index has risen 2.9 percent over the last 12 months ending in June, the largest 12-month increase since February of 2012.

 The full press release can be found via the link below.

-Next release is Friday, July 14, 2017 for the June 2017 Consumer Price Index.
+Next release is Friday, August 10, 2018, for the July 2018 Consumer Price Index.

-Job growth in April 2017 was revised to 174,000, down from the initially estimated 211,000.
-Over the past three months, job growth has averaged 121,000 additions a month.
+Job growth in May 2018 was revised to 244,000, up from the initially estimated 223,000.
+Over the past three months, job growth has averaged 211,000 additions a month.

-The full BLS press release on the May 2017 employment situation can be accessed in the link below:
+The full BLS press release on the June 2018 employment situation can be accessed in the link below:

-The next employment situation report for June 2017 will be released on Friday, July 7, 2017.
+The next employment situation report for July 2018 will be released on Friday, August 3, 2018.

-The Bureau of Economic Analysis released its “second” estimate of first quarter 2017 Gross Domestic Product.
-This GDP estimate is based on data that is more complete compared to the “advance” and “second” estimates.
+The Bureau of Economic Analysis released its “third” estimate of first quarter 2018 Gross Domestic Product.
+The third estimate is based on data that is more complete compared to the “advance” and “second” estimates.
 The third estimate shows that real GDP increased at an annual rate of 2.0 percent during the first quarter of 2018.